 - Central Region (La Paz, Maricopa, Pinal, Gila, Graham, and Greenlee Counties).

-- South Region (Yuma, Pima, Santa Cruz, and Cochise Counties).
+- c.
+South Region (Yuma, Pima, Santa Cruz, and Cochise Counties).

 ARTICLE VIX - DUTIES OF BOARD OF DIRECTORS

-- The Board of Directors shall be composed of President, Vice-President, Secretary, Treasurer, three (3) Regional Representatives and two (2) Members at Large.
+- The Board of Directors shall be comprised of President, Vice-President, Secretary, Treasurer, three (3) Regional Representatives and two (2) Members at Large.

 - Any past president(s) may serve ex officio (non-voting) as consultant.
 The Board of Directors may make such appointments.

 - The Board of Directors shall appoint two (2) Members at Large.
 One Member at Large shall be a representative from the Arizona Commission for the Deaf and Hard of Hearing (ACDHH), as recommended by the Executive Director of ACDHH.
 The Members at Large shall lend to the organization the additional benefits of their certain expertise and experience as needed for the duration of the term.